polterguy/phosphorusfive-dox/chapter-6.md

          * Only if the result of the expression in our "if" node matches
          * the string "Thomas", the lambda object inside of our "if"
          * will be executed.
-         * If not matching, our "else" lambda object will execute.
+         * Otherwise our "else" lambda object will execute.
          */
         if:x:/@p5.web.widgets.property.get/*/*?value
           =:Thomas